 I. In an object-oriented programming language, all the function calls are resolved at compile-time.

 II.
-In a procedure programming language, all the function class are resolved at compile-time.
+In a procedure programming language, all the function calls are resolved at compile-time.

 In procedural programming languages, all function calls are typically resolved at compile-time, because the functions are fixed and there is no concept of dynamic binding or late binding.